matplotlib/CZI_2021-03_mpl/proposal.md

 solely on volunteers to accomplish such tasks.

-With only volunteer effort we had an ever growing backlog of Issues and PRs.
-This risks missing good ideas and is both discouraging to new contributors and distracting to the core developers.
+Prior to 2020, with only volunteer effort, we had an ever growing backlog of Issues and PRs.
+Having a large number open Issues and PRs is both discouraging to new contributors and distracting to the core developers.
+Additionally, there is the risk that good ideas, critical bugs, and beneficial contributions are being unintentionally overlooked.
 In contrast, with CZI support we have decreased our backlog of open Issues and PRs despite an increase in the number submitted over the last 15 months.

+To ensure the stability of Matplotlib over time we maintain an extensive, but not exhaustive, test suit of over 8,000 individual tests.
+On every PR and on ever merge to the default branch we automatically run the test suite (and build the documentation executing almost all of our examples) on a matrix of supported Python versions and the three major operating systems.
+This work is done in hosted Continuous Integration services provided to open source

 Examples include fixing long-standing